 The event was held at YWCA Minneapolis Downtown who provided us with the space for the meeting.
-Prior to this appearance we were able to obtain permission from Poland's Institute of Remembrance (IPN) to print four panels from much larger exhibit "Fathers of Independence."
-It illustrates Poland's struggles for sovereignty of early 1900's and provided historical backdrop for the event.
+Prior to this appearance we were able to obtain permission from Poland's Institute of Remembrance (IPN) to print four panels from the much larger exhibit "Fathers of Independence."
+It illustrates Poland's struggles for sovereignty of the early 1900s and provided a historical backdrop for the event.
 The exhibit is bilingual and available online

-Ms. Jill Johnson read a heart wrenching excerpt from Countess Laura Blackwell de Turczynowicz book describing her struggles during World War One and the ordeal of having her home seized by German Army General who held her and her children hostage.
+Ms. Jill Johnson read a heart-wrenching excerpt from Countess Laura Blackwell de Turczynowicz's book describing her struggles during World War One and the ordeal of having her home seized by the German Army General who held her and her children hostage.

 The evening concluded with a small reception with snacks generously provided by Sikora's Market and Deli in Minneapolis.

-There is a long history of Polish medical heritage in America built by many physicians, nurses, pharmacists in clinics, hospitals and offices across the country.
-During the World War One Polish White Cross and Polish Gray Samaritans grew as an initiative of Poles living in America to support Polish soldiers and families fighting on both sides of the conflict as Poland was not yet independent.
+There is a long history of Polish medical heritage in America built by many physicians, nurses, pharmacists in clinics, hospitals, and offices across the country.
+During World War I Polish White Cross and Polish, Gray Samaritans grew as an initiative of Poles living in America to support Polish soldiers and families fighting on both sides of the conflict as Poland was not yet independent.

-We now cannot image the medical profession without the essential functions of nurses who are indispensable in medical care and make things go around in hospitals, clinics and care facilities across the globe.
+We now cannot imagine the medical profession without the essential functions of nurses who are indispensable in medical care and make things go around in hospitals, clinics, and care facilities across the globe.

 And here is a tribute by Adam Zukiewicz to all the nurses: